Bangkok Guide: Best places to see in 2-3 days

 Khao San Road is the backpacker hub of Bangkok and, as such, a bustling hotspot of activity.
 Located in the Banglamphu neighborhood, the oldest part of Bangkok, it’s an ideal area to stay because it’s close to nearly all the city’s major attractions.
 The street is packed with shops offering everything from clothing and electronics to custom-made suits, travel agencies, Thai massages, and street food stalls.

 Around Khao San street you will find all kinds of hotels.
 From backpacker hostels for 4-5 euros a night in a dormitory to large hotels with a pool in the attic.
-If you want to stay in the same Khao San street, I like them better: Dang Derm Khaosan or Dang Derm in the Park and Khao San Palace.
+If you want to stay in the same Khao San street, I recommend you this 3 hotels: Dang Derm Khaosan or Dang Derm in the Park and Khao San Palace.

 All three have a rooftop with a pool and cost about 20 euros a night.
 If you don’t want to stay in the same street of Khao San because of the noise, you can stay in Ram Buttri street, the street parallel to Khao San and a little less busy than this one.